The Best Baby Swings for Reflux (#1 Is A Mothers Dream)

 What Is The Best Baby Swing in 2021

-This one of a kind baby swing imitates movements of parents who are holding and soothing they baby.
+This one-of-a-kind baby swing imitates the movements of parents who are holding and soothing the baby.
 Parents sway side to side and bounce up and down, and most swings do not offer these kinds of motions.
 Personally, my baby loved the Mamaroo so much, I was crying when she grew out of it at 6 months because she was sitting up and it became dangerous for her to be in it.

-The MamaRoo has 5 motions: car ride, swing, kangaroo, wave and rock a bye.
+The MamaRoo has 5 motions: car ride( my favourite), swing, kangaroo, wave, and rock a bye.
 You can adjust the speed at which these motions go as well to help soothe your baby during different parts of the day on the app or on the unit itself.

 Parents can tilt the seat from full recline to upright, so this swing can be used safely from the newborn stage until they can no longer fit the weight requirements of 25 pounds, ot until they start to sit up.

 With all those exciting features already, there are even more bonuses to this beautiful swing.